 - Best Scotia student card: Scotiabank Scene Card

 The Scotiabank Gold American Express is a top contender among travel rewards credit cards in Canada.
-There are several features that set this card above its competition, including a lucrative welcome bonus of 15,000 Scotia Rewards points (valued at $150) when you sign up by October 31, 2018 and make $1,000 worth of purchases in the first three months.
+There are several features that set this card above its competition, including a lucrative welcome bonus of 15,000 Scotia Rewards points (valued at $150) when you sign up by February 28, 2019 and spend $1,000 in the first three months.

 Another exceptional benefit you receive with this card is the ability to rapidly earn points.
 You can earn four Scotia points per dollar in a total of four different spending categories including gas, groceries, pharmacies and entertainment.
 You’ll also receive one point per dollar on all other purchases.
 These points are flexible and can be used towards travel expenses including flight tickets on any airline.
 Not to mention, points can be applied to flight ticket purchases retroactively (so you can buy your tickets first and redeem your points at a late date).
 Points can also be used to cover the cost of all taxes, fees and fuel surcharges.

 In addition to a suite of travel insurance perks (including travel emergency coverage, trip cancellation, flight delay, lost baggage and more) this card also offers a 30% discount on a Priority Pass membership to airport lounges.
 Lastly, you are also eligible to receive discounts and other special offers on hotels, airfare, car rentals, cruises and vacation packages.